We are making Columbus a safer, healthier, more inclusive place to live.

 Common Sense Gun Safety

 When it comes to gun safety, we need solutions.
 It is time for lawmakers to put aside ideological differences and implement change that will save lives.
+Leaders can stand with Mayor Ginther, or get out of our way and let Columbus do what's best for neighbors!

 We’re leveraging our strength as a city to advocate for closing the loop on background checks and the passage of Safety Protection Orders.